Changes are coming to this policy!

-If you serve ads in your app and your target audience only includes children, then you must use Google Play certified ad SDKs.
-If the target audience for your app includes both children and older users, you must implement age screening measures, such as a neutral age screen, and make sure that ads shown to children come exclusively from Google Play certified ad SDKs.
+If you serve ads in your app and your target audience only includes children, then you must use only Families self-certified ads SDKs.
+If the target audience for your app includes both children and older users, you must implement age screening measures, such as a neutral age screen, and make sure that ads shown to children come exclusively from Families self-certified ads SDKs.
 Apps in the Designed for Families program are required to only use self-certified ad SDKs.

-Please refer to the Families Ads Program policy page for more details on these requirements and to see the current list of approved ad SDKs.
+Please refer to the Families Self-Certified Ads SDK Program policy page for more details on these requirements and to see the current list of self-certified ads SDKs.

 If you use AdMob, refer to the AdMob Help Center for more details on their products.

 It is your responsibility to ensure your app satisfies all requirements concerning advertisements, in-app purchases, and commercial content.
-Contact your ad SDK provider(s) to learn more about their content policies and advertising practices.
+Contact your ads SDK provider(s) to learn more about their content policies and advertising practices.

 Google Play will re-authenticate all users prior to any in-app purchases in apps participating in the Designed for Families program.
 This measure is to help ensure that the financially responsible party, and not children, are approving purchases.